greenelab/deep-review/sections/04_study.md

 RNA-binding proteins, though RNA-specific models do exist [@doi:10.1186/s12859-017-1561-8].

-TFs are regulatory proteins that bind to certain genomic loci and control the rate of mRNA production.
 ChIP-seq and related technologies are able to identify highly likely binding sites for a certain TF, and databases such as ENCODE [@tag:Consortium2012_encode] have made freely available ChIP-seq data for hundreds of different TFs across many laboratories.
 In order to computationally